-- After the concrete has been poured or the trench backfilled over conduit, each duct run and conduit shall be tested for obstructions or flattening by pulling a proofing mandrel sized and constructed per Material Standard 7645.40 through the duct or conduit within 5 days of installation.
-If an obstruction is found in a duct or conduit, that section shall be replaced. - 2.
-Cleaning ducts shall be performed by drawing a brush with stiff bristles and a swab through each duct and conduit to make certain no foreign materials are left in the duct. - Conduit runs of 5 inches or larger shall be flushed with a water jet type system such as the "Jet Rodder" equipment.
-Completion subject to SCL inspector's approval.
+- 2. Cleaning ducts shall be performed by drawing a brush with stiff bristles and a swab through each duct and conduit to make certain no foreign materials are left in the duct. - Conduit runs of 5 inches or larger shall be flushed with a water jet type system such as the "Jet Rodder" equipment.
+Completion subject to the SCL Electrical Reviewer's approval.

-- 4. Cleaning and mandreling operations may be performed simultaneously. - 5.
-After cleaning and mandreling, each conduit shall have left in it a flat, pre-lubricated, polyester or Aramid pull tape of 2,500 lb. minimum tensile strength (Fibertek Inc. or equal; City Light Stock Nos.
+After cleaning and mandreling, each conduit shall have left in it a flat, pre-lubricated, polyester or Aramid pull tape of 2,500 lb. minimum tensile strength (Fibertek Inc. or equal; SCL Stock Nos.
 012293 and 012480).

 The pull tape shall be printed with sequential footage markings.
 5 feet of slack shall be left in each handhole.
-10 feet of slack shall be left in each vault and at each pole riser conduit. - After cleaning and mandreling, each conduit shall be plugged with plugs of the type and manufacturer specified in Seattle City Light Material Standard 7055.09.
+10 feet of slack shall be left in each vault and at each pole riser conduit.

+5. After cleaning and mandreling, each conduit shall be plugged with plugs of the type and manufacturer specified in SCL Material Standard 7055.09.